Insulin, Your Pump & Water: protect it when you get wet

 So you’ve got your bathing suit, snorkel and your insulin pump… you’re all ready for a day at the pool, ocean or amusement park!
 But what do you need to know about protecting your insulin and diabetes devices from water?
 If your child loves the log ride, wants to dive in, or simply would like to bathe without disconnecting... here are some best practices to consider, plus practical how-to's.

 Some insulin pumps are waterproof – if your child wears an insulin pump that is waterproof, you only have to worry about the heat.
-But if it’s not, and you hesitate to dive in with that critical – and expensive! – medical device, there are steps you can take to keep non-waterproof insulin pumps and other medical devices (such as blood glucose monitors, and Continuous Glucose Monitor (CGM) receivers) dry.
+But if it’s not, or if you have a pump that's been used for while and may not be perfectly water-tight anymore... you are probably hesitant to dive in with that critical – and expensive! – medical device.
+But here are steps you can take to keep non-waterproof insulin pumps and other medical devices dry, including blood glucose monitors, your Omnipod® PDM, and Continuous Glucose Monitor (CGM) receivers.

-- placing the pump inside a plastic bag and then “zipping” it shut, or taping the top closed, can make the contents highly water-resistant for non-submersion activities.
+Placing the pump inside a plastic bag and then “zipping” it shut, or taping the top closed, can make the contents more water-resistant (for non-submersion activities only).

 The above information was adapted with permission from The Alberta Children’s Hospital Diabetes Clinic information handouts.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.